bajajraj/RajBajajShopify2022DataScienceInternship/README.md

 **Question 2**
 - For this question SQL queries were written to find the answer to the given question.
 [Follow this link to access the data set required for the challenge.](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL)
 - Please refer to the 2022 Shopify Data Science Internship Challenge.pdf for queries and answers to the question.
-- For question c, the SQL Queries and Answer can be found using this [link](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL)